effofxprime/Validator-System-Tweaks/README.md

 ```
 I took this result and multiplied it by 5 and use that for my setting.

+There are quite a few items commented out.
+Those do not exist on my system but may on yours.
+You can always check using the `sysctl` command.

 ## rc.local
 A few other tweaks can be made and applied at boot using the `rc.local` file.
 By default, Ubuntu LTS does not have an rc.local enabled.
 My current `rc.local` which includes a link for instructions on setting up your `rc.local` as well as the contents of what you need to have in your `rc-local.service` file